Victoria General Hospital (Halifax, Nova Scotia): History

 The Victoria General Hospital was founded in 1867, when the City of Halifax and the provincial government renamed the existing City and Provincial Hospital at the same location.
 The City and Provincial Hospital had been built in 1859 on a swampy field near South Park Street, after years of debate and fundraising among the city’s medical and political elites.
 The project cost $38,000, which was paid by the city of Halifax.
 However, the hospital faced many challenges with its infrastructure and services, and remained largely unused until 1867, when it admitted its first patient.
 In 1887, the hospital was renamed again as the Victoria General Hospital, in honour of Queen Victoria’s Golden Jubilee.
 The hospital grew over the years, adding new buildings, facilities, and services.
 It became one of the largest and most renowned hospitals in Canada, and a teaching hospital affiliated with Dalhousie University.

+The entrance to the Victoria Building, built in 1945.

 Some of the notable events and achievements in the hospital’s history are: